Hawkes autoregressive processes: a new model for multiscale and heterogeneous processes: Existence results for HAR processes

 \section{Existence results for HAR processes}

-Equations defining HAR processes are implicit, both the point processes and the chains depend on each others.
-Thus it is not clear that HAR processes exist.
-In this section we derive conditions to ensure existence of HAR processes.
-In case of Hawkes processes, it is well known whether or not there exist solutions to the equation defining Hawkes processes \cite{bremaud_stability_1996,bacry_limit_2013}.
-The main difference here is that the Hawkes process is mixed with discrete sequences driven by random drifts.
-For HAR processes started at a time $t_0\in\R$ with suitable initial condition (see Definition \ref{def3.2}), since the present value of the process depends only on the past we can construct the process on increasing intervals $[t_0,t_0+t]$ with $t\to\infty$, see Theorem \ref{th3.4}.
-However for HAR started at $t=-\infty$, see Theorem \ref{th3.9}, this constructive proof of existence is not relevant and we use instead a fixed point method similar to the one implemented in \cite{bremaud_stability_1996}.
+The equations defining HAR processes are implicit, as both the point processes and the time series depend on each other.
+Therefore, it is not a priori clear that HAR processes exist.
+In this section, we derive conditions ensuring the existence of HAR processes.
+In the case of Hawkes processes, conditions for existence and uniqueness are well understood \cite{bremaud_stability_1996,bacry_limit_2013}.
+The main difference here is that the Hawkes process is coupled with discrete-time sequences driven by random drifts.
+For HAR processes started at a time $t_0\in\R$ with suitable initial condition (see Definition \ref{def3.2}), since the present value of the process depends only on its past we can construct the process on increasing time intervals $[t_0,t_0+t]$ with $t\to\infty$, see Theorem \ref{th3.4}.
+However, for HAR processes started at $t=-\infty$, see Theorem \ref{th3.9}, this constructive approach is no longer applicable and we use instead a fixed point method similar to the one implemented in \cite{bremaud_stability_1996}.